 The best way to use a urine test for alcohol is in situations where abstinence is a requirement.
 Examples of such situations:

-• child custody agreements when a parent is required not to drink
+- child custody agreements when a parent is required not to drink

-• substance abuse treatment programs
+- substance abuse treatment programmes

-• monitoring under-age drinking
+- monitoring under-age drinking

-• return-to-work or last-chance agreement that require abstinence on the part of the individual
+- return-to-work or last-chance agreement that require abstinence on the part of the individual

 How Does a Urine Test for Alcohol Work?

-This change in colour proportional to the level of alcohol in the urine specimen.
+This change in colour is proportional to the level of alcohol in the urine specimen.
 By comparing with the colour chart printed on the alcohol test packaging, an approximate alcohol level of concentration can be determined.